-ValueCommerce is aware of the following risk factors and will seek to avoid / mitigate / transfer them if they are likely to occur.
+The risk factors associated with the businesses of ValueCommerce and subsidiaries (the “Group”) are described below.
+ValueCommerce (the “Company”) is aware of the following risk factors and seeks to avoid/mitigate/transfer them if they are likely to occur.
 In the meantime, risks relating to the company are not limited to the risks described here.

-This description may contain forward-looking statements on future results and projections, and they are based on information currently available on the date this page was described and on certain assumptions that we deem reasonable.
+This description may contain forward-looking statements on future results and projections.
+These are based on information currently available on March 28, 2019 and on certain assumptions that we deem reasonable.

 1. Business environment

 To maximize the performance, “Gross Merchandise Value (GMV)” of the commerce business operators, our clients, the Group provides marketing solutions from attracting customers to maintaining them, and they are correlated with the expansion and diffusion of the e-commerce market.
 We expect the e-commerce market to continue to expand.
 However, if the merchandise volume does not expand as expected due to rapid changes in the environment surrounding the Internet and other factors, the Group’s results could be significantly affected.

 The Group provides marketing solutions, including a pay-per-performance Internet ad distribution service on the Internet, and they are correlated with the expansion and diffusion of the Internet advertising market.
 Although the Internet advertising market is expanding, the advertising market is susceptible to the business environment.
 The adverse effect of a decline in aggregate ad spending in the Internet advertising market due to volatile business conditions could significantly affect the Group’s results.